 Who is a dentist?

 A dentist is a specialist who works to diagnose, treat, and prevent oral health problems.
-Dr. Thomure and Dr. Farrar have completed at least eight years of schooling to obtain either a Doctorate of Dental Surgery (DDS) or a Doctorate of Dental Medicine (DMD).
+Dr. Thomure has completed at least eight years of schooling to obtain either a Doctorate of Dental Surgery (DDS) or a Doctorate of Dental Medicine (DMD).

 If a doctor is a pediatric dentist, this means that he or she specializes in caring for children from infancy through their teen years.
 A pediatric dentist has received the proper education and training needed to work with young kids.
 Other specializations include: